Last updated on August 30th, 2021

 See how we plan and enjoy on 2 days 1 night stay Noboribetsu itinerary.
-Onsen heaven packed with spectacular volcanic sights, abounding in nature and rich in culture.
+A travel guide blog to onsen heaven packed with spectacular volcanic sights, abounding in nature and rich in culture.

 Noboribetsu (登別) is Japan’s most famous hot spring resort town and well known for its natural hot springs water.
 Thanks to Jigokudani, which also known as Hell Valley.
 A geothermal wonder volcanic valley situated just above the town.
 Most importantly, it is the main source of all year warm natural hot spring.